If you’re thinking about studying business, Rochester may be the place for you.

 With Lake Ontario on its northern border, the scenic Finger Lakes to the south, and more than a million people, Rochester is rated among the most livable cities in the United States.

 The city of Rochester is a dynamic mix of culture, commerce, and history.
 Cultural and recreational opportunities include museums, parks, orchestras, planetariums, theater companies, and professional sports teams.

 Supportive learning environment

-Undergraduates receive extraordinarily strong education in their chosen fields.
+Undergraduates receive an extraordinarily strong education in their chosen fields.
 Additionally, Rochester offers many options beyond traditional course work.
 Opportunities that allow our students to explore their individual interests further include Professional Degree Programs, Dual-Degree Programs, Research and Innovation Grants, Kauffman Entrepreneurial Year, Take Five Scholars Program, private lessons at the Eastman School of Music, study abroad, and undergraduate research.

 The University of Rochester seeks to admit students who will take advantage of its resources, be strongly motivated to do their best, and contribute to the life of the University community.
 An applicant’s character, extracurricular activities, job experience, academic accomplishments, and career goals are considered.
 There are no minimum requirements for admission.